Chapter 5: The New Big Lies – What Some Of The Most Popular Yet Deceitful Phrases Demonizing Israel Really Mean

 For eighteen years, the world yelled “disproportionate bombing” and called for “humanitarian ceasefires” whenever Israel defended itself against rockets from Gaza.
 For eighteen years, Hamas stole much humanitarian aid sent to Gaza.
 After Hamas invaded, shattering so many lives, from an Israeli perspective, what would be “humanitarian” about a premature ceasefire?
 It’s like calling yourself “pro-peace” while tolerating a terrorist-dictatorship in Gaza that oppresses Gazans and threatens Israelis.

-Nevertheless, for what some military experts call the first time, Israel created humanitarian corridors and distributed tons of “humanitarian aid,” including fuel which helped keep Hamas’s attack tunnels running.
+Nevertheless, for what some military experts call the first time, Israel created humanitarian corridors and distributed over 500,000 tons of “humanitarian aid,” including fuel which helped keep Hamas’s attack tunnels running.
 On October 7, Hamas terrorists kidnapped Omar Wenkert a 22-year-old suffering from colitis.
 His father wonders: “Why do the terrorists get aid from my country when these kidnappers won’t give my son the lifesaving medication he needs?”
 The dilemmas are agonizing.

 Palestinian propagandists have developed a language that distorts words, negates history, and obscures Palestinian intentions.

 October 7 was a nightmarish wake-up call.
 Israel must be moral – for its own sake, for its soldiers’ consciences, and its national soul.
 But the delusion of tolerating Palestinian lies and international gullibility ended when those terrorists swarmed Israel’s peaceful kibbutzim and villages, sowing death and destruction – and Hezbollah’s rockets started landing too.
-The challenge now is creating a new reality – and a new lexicon to acknowledge that reality, then build a better, fairer, and genuinely safer new Middle East for all.
+The challenge now is creating a new reality – and a new lexicon to acknowledge that reality, then build a better, fairer, and safer new Middle East for all.